Eric Birley: Career

 In 1943, he was promoted to reader.
 In 1947, he became Vice Master of Hatfield College.
 In 1949, he was promoted to Master of Hatfield.
 He would finish his academic career having been Master of Hatfield College (1949–1956); Professor of Romano-British History and Archaeology (1956–1971); Head of the Department of Archaeology (1956–1971); and Dean of the Faculty of Social Sciences (1968–1971).

 In 1949, Birley established the first International Congress of Roman Frontier Studies.
 During his tenure, he was president of all three of the local archaeological societies.
 Also, during his years at Durham, he would influence such notable students as George Jobey and John Gillam, each of whom would go on to hold prestigious university teaching positions.
 One student recalls that Birley was "incredibly generous and trusting in … [his] … support to students."

 Birley would become known as an expert on the Roman army.
 For his "practical experience of the ways in which modern armies work," he was inspired in asking questions about organisation and methods of the Roman army.
 His expertise and work in this field served to make Birley the founder of the "Durham School" of archaeology having attractedseveral highly-talented and influential postgraduate students to the Department, whose research has … "epitomised, and to a large degree set the agenda for, British work on the Roman military for much of the twentieth century."
-Often known collectively as the "Durham School," they include David Breeze (Chief Inspector of Ancient Monuments for Historic Scotland and Visiting Professor at Durham University since 1994), Brian Dobson (Emeritus Reader at Durham University), the late Mike Jarrett (former Professor at Cardiff University), Valerie Maxfield (Professor at Exeter University) and John Wilkes (Emeritus Professor at the London Institute of Archaeology).
+Often known collectively as the "Durham School," they include David Breeze (Chief Inspector of Ancient Monuments for Historic Scotland and Visiting Professor at Durham University since 1994), Brian Dobson (Emeritus Reader at Durham University), Michael Jarrett (former Professor at Cardiff University), Valerie Maxfield (Professor at Exeter University) and John Wilkes (Emeritus Professor at the London Institute of Archaeology).